 Hakuoki was set in the final period of the Tokugawa Era during Japan’s westernization.
 This anime beautifully tells us the historical facts and that all the characters (except Chizuru) actually existed.

 Chizuru will have a close relationship with Toshizo Hijikata and all the Shinsengumi members, but the main focus of Hakuoki’s story is the war that the Shinsengumi must fight against not only the western troops but also against the clan of demons that appears to be related to Chizuru.

-When patriotic ideals, honour and love are on the other side of the scale, it is impossible to keep lovers apart.
+When patriotic ideals, honor, and love are on the other side of the scale, it is impossible to keep lovers apart.
 This fate, Chizuru as well as Shinsengumi, will accept with maturity while still retaining their pain and desires.

 Homosexual Relationships Part of a Broader World